mneuroth/PicoHomeComputer-pic32-bootloader/README.md

 for the PicoHomeComputer.

 The main processor of the PicoHomeComputer is a PIC32MX270B256 with 64kByte RAM and 256kByte Flash running with 48 MHz.
+To build the bootloader for the PicoHomeComputer the configuration [CHIPKIT_DP32_MX270_48.mk](firmware/mk/CHIPKIT_DP32_MX270_48.mk) will be used.

+Pinouts:
-The bootloader activated LED is assigned to PIC32 pin 0 (A0).
+* The bootloader activated LED is assigned to PIC32 pin 0 (A0).
-The program button is assigned to PIC32 pin 4 (B0)
+* The program button is assigned to PIC32 pin 4 (B0)